 On-street parking shall be provided on all streets except where prohibited by CDOT or NCDOT.
 All recessed, on-street parking shall comply with Charlotte's Urban Street Design Guidelines.
-On-street parking shall not be used to meet minimum residential parking requirements, but may be used to meet non-residential parking requirements.
-On-street parking shall not be counted in calculating maximum parking spaces.
+On street parking may not be used to meet minimum residential parking requirements and shall not be counted in calculating maximum parking spaces.

-family and multi-family residential units shall not be permitted along public or private streets.
+(m) Front-loaded garages, parking pads and driveways for individual multi-family residential units shall not be permitted along public or private streets.

 Driveways located along public or private streets shall not be allowed to cross the front setback to access individual residential garages except for corner lots.
 Corner lots may have driveway access to a public street from the side yard.
 Shared driveways and alleys accessing multiple individual garages are permitted if the garages are to the rear of the structure.